1. Dealer Educational Course-Take online or In-Class!

 The Employment Eligibility Verification Form I-9 is a U.S. Citizenship Immigration Services form.
 You can find the form at www.uscis.gov You will be given an overview of this form in your training class.
 Before mailing your dealer license application packet you must also create a Federal Employee Identification Number.
 This number is used to identify the new business you are starting and will be needed for tax purposes.
 Obtaining this number is a very quick and easy step that will be covered in your licensing class.
 Be sure to include it on your dealer license application.

 The State of Ohio would like you to have a net worth of at least $75,000 before you apply for an Ohio dealer license.
+You are also required to obtain a $25,000 dealer surety bond.
+A $25,000 dealer surety bond is based on your credit score and if you have good credit your bond should cost about $200 to $250 a year.
+If you have a couple blemishes on your credit score the price of a dealer surety bond can increase dramatically.
 It is very easy to estimate your net worth, just add up everything you own and subtract what you owe.
 If requested, you must provide documentation, such as a financial disclosure statement, to prove your net worth to the Ohio Bureau of Motor Vehicles.
 This documentation would only be required upon request.

 11. Mail or Hand Deliver Dealer License Application

 When you have completed the initial application steps you will need to enclose all of your paperwork into a large envelope which we refer to as the dealer application packet.
 Be sure to include your completed Ohio dealer application form BMV 4320, dealer education Certificate of Completion, photographs if they are not being emailed, form BMV 4347 if sharing the location with another dealer, any salesperson applications if applicable, and check or money order for all dealer license fees to:

 If you would like to hand deliver your application you may deliver it to: